-7 Multifractals, Extremes and SOC; the Multifractal Butterfly Effect and Multifractal Phase Transitions
+7. Multifractals, extremes and SOC; the multifractal Butterfly effect:

 We have mentioned the huge impact of [Bak, et al., 1987]'s paper linking apparently simple avalanche like "sandpile" models to extreme events with algebraic probability distributions.
 This "classical SOC" has spawned a large number of variants which exploit a cellular-automaton framework with a simple threshold rule applied at a small scale (grid) which leads to both fractal structures and algebraically distributed extremes.
-What is still under appreciated is the fact that multifractal cascade processes also generate fractal structures with algebraic probabilities: "nonclassical SOC".
+What is still underappreciated is the fact that multifractal cascade processes also generate fractal structures with algebraic probabilities: "nonclassical SOC".
 This effect - as in the usual (chaotic) butterfly effect - is the result of small scale disturbances dominating the large scale and has therefore been called the "multifractal butterfly effect" [Lovejoy and Schertzer, 1998b].
 It's origin lies in the highly singular small scale cascade limit.
 This singular behaviour is particularly wild in the general case where the cascade only respects "canonical" (scale by scale) conservation in which it is only the ensemble average energy flux which is conserved scale by scale [Mandelbrot, 1974].
 In order to avoid the attendant technical difficulties, the simpler but much more restrictive "microcanonical conservation" is all too often considered but it does not have these strong extremes (e.g. the "p model", [Meneveau and Sreenivasan, 1987]).
-In the general canonical cascades, the small scale limit is only well-defined for integrals over finite sets; this leads to the distinction between "bare" cascades quantities (which are the result of the cascade developed over a given range of scales), and the "dressed" properties which are the result of the cascade developed down to infinitely small scales and then averaged up to the same scale.
+In the general canonical cascades, the small scale limit is only welldefined for integrals over finite sets; this leads to the distinction between "bare" cascades quantities (which are the result of the cascade developed over a given range of scales), and the "dressed" properties which are the result of the cascade developed down to infinitely small scales and then averaged up to the same scale.
 Below a critical order of moment q_D (which depends on the dimension of the averaging space, D), both the bare and dressed properties respect eq.
-2; however, for $q > q_D$, the dressed moments (and hence K(q)) diverge whereas the "bare" moments converge (for all $q \ge 0$).
+2; however, for $q > q_D$, the dressed moments (and hence K(q) diverge whereas the "bare" moments converge (for all $q \ge 0$).
 This implies:

-$$\left\{\!\left(\mathcal{E}{\lambda}^{q}\right) \to \infty; \quad q > q{D}\right\} \Leftrightarrow \left\{\!\Pr\left(\mathcal{E}{\lambda} > s\right) \approx s^{-q{D}}; \quad s \gg 1\right\}$$ (9)
+$$\left\{\left\langle \mathcal{E}{\lambda}^{q}\right\rangle \to \infty; \quad q > q{D}\right\} \Leftrightarrow \quad \left\{\Pr\left(\mathcal{E}{\lambda} > s\right) \approx s^{-q{D}}; \quad s \gg 1\right\}$$ (9)

 so that the dressed fluxes display the key feature of SOC: algebraic probabilities.
-This "nonclassical SOC" [Schertzer and Lovejoy, 1994] may often be physically more realistic than classical SOC since whereas the latter is only valid in the "zero-flux limit" (e.g. each sand grain must be added one by one only after the avalanches provoked by the preceding have ended), the multifractal SOC is a generic SOC mechanism valid in systems with quasi-constant fluxes.
+This "nonclassical SOC" [Schertzer and Lovejoy, 1994] may often be physically more realistic than classical SOC since whereas the latter is only valid in the "zero-flux limit" (e.g. each sand grain must be added one by one only after the avalanches provoked by the preceding have ended), the multifractal SOC is a generic SOC mechanism valid in systems with quasiconstant fluxes.
 Note that moments are only infinite in the limit of infinite sample sizes.
-In fact, both infinite and finite sample size behaviors can be recast in the framework of first and second order multifractal phase
+For a finite number of samples, we may have either first or second order "multifractal phase transitions" [Schertzer, et al., 1993].
+Fig. 8 shows that atmospheric turbulence is indeed apparently a SOC phenomenon.
+The extreme nature of multifractals is due to the fact that they can be viewed as random hierarchies of singularities (eq.
+4); the structure of the extreme singularities can thus readily stand out.
+To study this it is helpful to make numerical simulations.
+Fig. 9 shows an example with a log-spiral singularity showing how cyclones can be modeled without needing special "cyclone" models, their "order" apparently emerging from chaos; in the next section we discuss simulations further.